-(1) This device may not cause harmful interference, and

-(2) This device must accept any interference received, including interference that may cause undesired operation.
+- (1) This device may not cause harmful interference, and - (2) This device must accept any interference received, including interference that may cause undesired operation.

-THE RBRCTM SEAL (FOR U.S.A.)
+Battery Recycling (for U.S.A.)

 The RBRCTM SEAL on the (easily removable) nickel-cadmium battery contained in Futaba products indicates that Futaba Corporation of America is voluntarily participating in an industry program to collect and recycle these batteries at the end of their useful lives, when taken out of service within the United States.
-The RBRCTM program provides a convenient alternative to placing used nickel-cadmium batteries into the trash or municipal waste which is illegal in some areas.
+The RBRCTM program provides a convenient alternative to placing used nickel-cadmium batteries into the trash or municipal waste system, which is illegal in some areas.

-Futaba Corporation of America's payments to RBRCTM makes it easy for you to return the spent battery to Futaba for recycling purposes.
-You may also contact your local recycling center for information on where to return the spent battery.
+You may contact your local recycling center for information on where to return the spent battery.
 Please call 1-800-8-BATTERY for information on Ni-Cd battery recycling in your area.
 Futaba Corporation of America's involvement in this program is part of its commitment to protecting our environment and conserving natural resources.

-NOTE: Our instruction manuals need to encourage our customers to return spent batteries to Futaba or a local recycling center in order to keep a healthy environment.
+NOTE: Our instruction manuals encourage our customers to return spent batteries to a local recycling center in order to keep a healthy environment.

-RBRCTM is a trademark of the Rechargeable Battery Recycling Corporation.
+$RBRC^{\scriptscriptstyle{TM}}$ is a trademark of the Rechargeable Battery Recycling Corporation.